evertheylen/MachinesEnBerekenbaarheid/code/libs/python3/Doc/library/asyncio-task.rst

     even if they are plain Python functions returning a :class:`Future`.
     This is intentional to have a freedom of tweaking the implementation of these functions in the future.
-If such a function is needed to be used in a callback-style code, wrap its result with :func:`ensure_future`.
+If such a function is needed to be used in a callback-style code, wrap its result with :func:`async`.

 .. _asyncio-hello-world-coroutine: